Leave - Sick

 amount of advance sick leave an employee may have to his or her credit

-employees (or employees on an uncommon tour of duty) is prorated
+employees (or employees on an uncommon tour of duty), these amounts must

 according to the number of hours in the employees’ regularly scheduled

-- Requests for advanced sick leave should be made in writing through
+- Requests for advanced sick leave must be made in writing through

-the supervisory chain, and should include the amount of leave requested
+the supervisory chain, and must include the amount of leave requested

 supported by documentation appropriate to the situations (e.g., for